krateng/various/README.md

 Installs ME2 DLCs from exe files on Linux using Steam Proton.
 Navigate to directory with files, then run `me2dlc`.
 Requires protontricks.

-# ytd

-Quickly downloads videos with predefined settings.
-Use `ytd *URL*` to download to current folder, `ytd -p *preset* *URL*` to download to a preset, and `ytd -n *preset*` (in the target directory) to define new preset.
-You can specifiy additional options in configuration files in the target folder and all its parent folders.

 # ytdlj

 Merges any number of local files / youtube videos into a new file.
 Type `ytdlj *URLs/files* *outputname*`, e.g. `ytdlj party1.mkv ../party2.mkv https://www.youtube.com/watch?v=b3_lVSrPB6w fullvideo.mkv`.